-Or, if you prefer to speak direct to local gas engineers, use the “Get 3 FREE Quotes” form to the right.
+Or, if you prefer to speak directly to local gas engineers, use the “Get 3 FREE Quotes” form to the right.
 We will match your requirements with our trusted & accredited Gas Safe engineers.
 We aim to get you 3 FREE no-obligation quotes the very same day.
 Installing a new central heating system could be one of the best investments you make.
 Modern systems are very efficient, generating more heat for less energy.
 This could reduce your bills dramatically and also help the environment.

 Why should I upgrade my central heating?

-There are a number of situations when you should consider upgrading.
+There are several situations when you should consider upgrading.
 The most common is if your home has an old electric storage system.
 Switching to a new gas-powered system is very wise.
 The upgrade can be a long term investment, providing more reliable heating, new features, and lower bills over time.

 A second reason to upgrade is if you have any concerns about aspects of the current central heating system.
 If you are making changes to the boiler, radiators, or heating controls, it may be better to choose a completely new system.
 That way you can ensure it is modern and in the best condition.
 A new central heating installation can have less risk than replacing individual parts too.

 What should I consider when opting for central heating installation?

-If you do opt for a new boiler installation with your New Central Heating there are a number of important things to think about.
+If you do opt for a new boiler installation with your New Central Heating there are several important things to think about.
 The first is what kind of boiler you want.
 There are plenty of options, from different styles to various types of fuel.
-The choice will depend on a number of things including the size of the property and the amount of space that is available.
+The choice will depend on several things including the size of the property and the amount of space that is available.
 You’ll also want to think about what manufacturer to opt for.